Spain in the Eurovision Song Contest 2013: Background

-The Spanish national broadcaster, Televisión Española (TVE), broadcasts the event within Spain and organises the selection process for the nation's entry.
-TVE confirmed their intentions to participate at the 2013 Eurovision Song Contest on 10 December 2012.
-In 2012, TVE opted to internally select the artist that would compete at the Eurovision Song Contest, while the song was selected via a national final.
-The procedure was continued in order to select their 2013 entry.
+As part of its duties as participating broadcaster, RTVE organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+RTVE confirmed its intentions to participate at the 2013 contest on 10 December 2012.
+In 2012, RTVE opted to internally select the artist that would compete at the Eurovision Song Contest, while the song was selected via a national final.
+The procedure was continued in order to select its 2013 entry.

 Before Eurovision

 Artist selection

-In June 2012, Spanish press speculated that TVE had selected David Bustamante to represent Spain at the 2013 contest, which was later denied by the singer who stated that he had no time to commit to the contest despite being open to the idea of competing.
+In June 2012, Spanish press speculated that RTVE had selected David Bustamante to represent Spain at the 2013 contest, which was later denied by the singer who stated that he had no time to commit to the contest despite being open to the idea of competing.
 Singer Pablo Alborán was also speculated by international media to have been selected, however his record label EMI Music Spain denied such reports through a press release stating that he was preparing to promote his new album Tanto on tour.
-Other artists rumoured in the Spanish press included Chenoa, Malú, David Bisbal, Diana Navarro, Álex Ubago and Sergio Dalma.

-On 17 December 2012, TVE announced during the La 1 evening magazine programme +Gente that they had internally selected the band El Sueño de Morfeo, which would use the initials ESDM for easier understanding, to represent Spain in Malmö.
-The broadcaster held a press conference at the TVE Sala de Comunicación Torrespaña Headquarters in Madrid on 18 December 2012 where it was revealed that a national final would select the song ESDM would sing.
-During the press conference, the band stated that they had written three songs that contained a traditional Celtic influence for the national final, and were hoping to submit an additional two songs to TVE for presentation.
-The band also spoke of their plan to organise a meeting with former Eurovision contestant Pastora Soler who represented Spain in 2012 to exchange musical ideas and receive advice about competing in Eurovision.
+Other artists rumoured in the Spanish press included Álex Ubago, David DeMaría, Diana Navarro and Sergio Dalma.
+On 17 December 2012, RTVE announced during the La 1 evening magazine programme +Gente, presented by Anne Igartiburu, that they had internally selected the band El Sueño de Morfeo, which would use the initials ESDM for easier international communication, to represent Spain in Malmö.

-El Sueño de Morfeo: Destino Eurovisión

-El Sueño de Morfeo: Destino Eurovisión was the national final organised by TVE that took place on 26 February 2013 at the TVE Studios in Sant Cugat del Vallès, Barcelona, hosted by Carolina Ferre.
-The show was broadcast on La 1, TVE Internacional as well as online via TVE's official website rtve.es and the official Eurovision Song Contest website eurovision.tv.
-Three songs, one selected through an Internet round and the remaining two selected as pre-qualified songs, competed with the winner being decided upon through a combination of public televoting and an in-studio expert jury.